Good to know

 What do the different packages available at Buchinger Wilhelmi include?

-The price of our packages includes a whole array of services: medical consultation, 24-hour nursing care, the basic laboratory examination (from 10-Day-stay), fasting provisions in the form of various kinds of water and tea, fresh juices and vegetable consommés, and a voucher for different therapies and treatments.
-The various activities in our weekly programme and the use of our facilities (link) are also included in the packages.
-The voucher is included in most of all packages, buts its value depends on how long you stay.
+The price of our packages includes a whole array of services: medical consultation, 24-hour nursing care, basic laboratory examination (from a 10-day stay), fasting provisions in the form of various kinds of water and tea, fresh juices and vegetable consommés, and a voucher for different therapies and treatments.
+The various activities in our weekly programme and the use of our facilities are also included in the packages.
+The voucher is included in most of our packages, buts its value depends on how long you stay.
 For a detailed price list, see here: